JuhiJadhav/Group12_BigDataProject/README.md

 - Ryan Essenmacher

 ## Communication plan to include project artifact repository
+Slack/Zoom will be our main points for communication.
 Project artifact repository is hosted on GitHub.

 ## Data to Analyze